ur369eth/ur369.eth/README.md

 **Implementation Guide:**

-For example, the sender is Uniswap or AAVE (Uniswap is actually whitelisted on the Ethereum mainnet):
+For example, the sender is Uniswap or AAVE (Uniswap v4 (Hooks) is actually whitelisted on the Ethereum mainnet):
    The system checks if the sender is a whitelisted contract address, and then the system allows for it to transfer urTokens without having to input Sign Key.

 **Strategy to Implement Whitelist Functionality:**